Alejogb1/job-board/blog-data/how-do-i-interpret-training-and-testing-errors-when-using-batch-gradient-descent-in-python.md

 id: "how-do-i-interpret-training-and-testing-errors-when-using-batch-gradient-descent-in-python"
 ---

-Okay, let's get into it.
+, let's get into it.
 I've seen this pattern more than a few times in my years, and interpreting training and testing errors, especially with batch gradient descent, is a crucial skill for any practitioner of machine learning.
-It's not just about getting the numbers, but understanding the *why* behind them.
+It's not just about getting the numbers, but understanding the _why_ behind them.
 A good grasp here can be the difference between a model that generalizes well and one that spectacularly fails on unseen data.
 I remember one project where we were building a predictive model for sensor data, and the initial training results were… well, concerning, but we cracked it by carefully examining these error trends.

 So, when we talk about training error and testing error with batch gradient descent, we're basically looking at two different perspectives on how well our model is learning.
 Training error, which we often calculate on the training set, tells us how well our model is fitting the data it has already seen.
 Testing error, calculated on a held-out test set, gives us a view of how well our model is likely to perform on completely new, unseen data.
 The ideal situation is to have both errors decreasing concurrently, plateauing at a low value.
 This implies the model has learned the underlying patterns without overfitting.